Gary Martin (reporter)

 Gary Martin (1958 – November 10, 2022) was an American politics reporter.
 He was a Washington bureau chief who covered the United States Congress for the Las Vegas Review-Journal.

 Martin was a native of Boulder, Colorado.
 He attended Colorado State University.
 He had a decades-long career reporting on government and working as a Washington correspondent, starting at the San Antonio Express-News.

 Martin won a Sigma Delta Chi Award from the Society of Professional Journalists for leading the reporting team at the Express-News that broke the story about Supreme Court Justice Antonin Scalia's death.

 Martin was found dead in a hotel room in Las Vegas after reporting on the 2022 United States elections two months after the murder of his colleague Jeff German.
+The local police stated he died of natural causes.
+He was remembered by U.S. Representative Mark E. Amodei who stated, "LVRJ reporter Gary Martin was a thoughtful journalist.
+Nevada will miss the professionalism he brought to covering politics in our state.
+Rest In Peace Gary."
+He was remembered by another U.S. Representative, Charlie Gonzalez who recalled Martin as “one of the greatest reporters that we ever had out of San Antonio and just a wonderful human being.”